SCODEMeetup/cbus-biking-LOC/api/README.md

 ## Start the API application server

-rails s
+<pre>rails s</pre>

-This will start the application server on your localhost at port 3000
+This will start the application server on your localhost at port 3000.
+When running the ui, you may need to run on a different port:

+<pre>rails s -p {port}</pre>

 ## Using the API